Bangladeshi English literature: Sabiha Haq

 The second chapter deals with Gulbadan as a biographer.
-Gulbadan positions Humayun from the neutral point of view being a man of flesh and blood as well as of a strong sense of justice.
+Gulbadan positions Humayun from the neutral point of view being a man of flesh and blood as well as a strong sense of justice.
 Haq judges Gulbadan for making keen observations regarding Humayun's characteristics.

-The third chapter delves into the hagiography of Jahanara Begam, where the biography is given a "self-fashioning", according to the author.
-Jahanara writes a biography on Sufi masters like Hadrat Sheikh Nizamuddin Auliya in Munis-ul-Arwah, and Mullah Shah Badakhshi in Risala-i-Sahibiya.
+The third chapter delves into the hagiography of Jahanara Begam.
+Jahanara writes a biography on Sufi masters like Hadrat Sheikh Nizamuddin Auliya in Munis-ul-Arwah, and Mullah Shah Badakhshi in Risala-i-Sahibiyah.
 She focuses on the spiritual power – soft power per se – of those Sufis that led to the spread of the Mughal dynasty.
 The Mughal Aviary traces the masculine flavor imposed on the translation of Jahanara's biography.
+The last chapter is developed with the author's argument that the course of the feminism and its history in the South Asian region needs to be redefined as to evaluate the literary contributions made by these four Muslim women under the patriarchal design of history.